mhe747/dawnboard/BeagleSDR_KernelHack.md

 	&dra7_pmx_core {
 	// mcspi3 is not used here
+/* This would configure the port P17, corresponding to the extension pins 17.4, 17.36, 17.7, 17.8 respectively as below */
 	/*mcspi3_pins: mcspi3_pins {
 		     pinctrl-single,pins = <
 		               DRA7XX_CORE_IOPAD(0x3780, PIN_INPUT_PULLUP | MODE_SELECT | MUX_MODE1) /*mmc3_cmd.spi3_clk*/